NervosEducationHub/EducationHubArticles/What_are_bitcoin_drivechains_(explainCKBot)/index.md

 ---
-title: 'What are Bitcoin Drivechains?'
+title: 'What Are Bitcoin Drivechains?
+A Complete Guide'
 coverImage: 'images/image1.png'
 category:
 subtitle: 'As innovative as Bitcoin has been, its scalability and functionality enhancements remain subjects of intense discussion within the crypto community.'